-If you drive regularly in Lubbock, you are one of the lucky ones.
+If you regularly drive in Lubbock, you are one of the lucky ones.
 In support of the off-mentioned Lubbock phrase you can get anywhere in 15 minutes, this assertion has recently been proven true.
-According to a recent survey, reported in the Lubbock Avalanche-Journal, Lubbock has the shortest commute time in the nation.
-It turns out you can get anywhere in Lubbock and back in just over half an hour.
+According to a recent survey in the Lubbock Avalanche-Journal, Lubbock has the shortest commute time in the nation.
+You can get anywhere in Lubbock and back in just over half an hour.

 More Cool Stuff About Lubbock

 Whether you live in Lubbock or are planning a visit, there’s lots to see and do.